lukeformosa/gig-technical-test/README.md

 - To keep the solution simple, the Account table contains an id, first_name, last_name, and balance.

 ## Solution Approach
-- I first reseached the ideal way to implement an API in Java.
+- I first researched the ideal way to implement an API in Java.
 - Secondly, I analysed the problem in the test document and drafted a diagram of what the structure of the solution should look like (image in repository named Diagram.png).
 - Using the diagram, I started building the solution section by section.
-- To ensure that my desired solution will be viable, I first create a PSQL DB using a docker-compose file and attempted to communicate with it through a simple Spring Application.
+- To ensure that my desired solution will be viable, I first created a PSQL DB using a docker-compose file and attempted to communicate with it through a simple Spring Application.
 - Once that was done, I was confident in building the required layers to complete the test.
-- I created the Controller to handle the incoming requests and setup the GET and POST endpoints.
+- I created the Controller to handle the incoming requests and set up the GET and POST endpoints.
 - I then created the Service to contain the business logic required, to then be called by the corresponding endpoints.
 - Throughout this, I created an Account Model to represent the Account table in the database.
 - Using this Model, I was then able to create an AccountsRepository and extend the JPARepository, this simplified database queries by providing standard methods.